Notes from the Field

 No Glass Barriers – Family Contact Visits

-Family contact visits are the centerpiece of the FIT program.
+Family contact visits were the centerpiece of the FIT program.

-Children are given an opportunity to have contact with their parents
+Children were given an opportunity to have contact with their parents

-that is more natural and nurturing than visits behind glass.
-Kids can
+that was more natural and nurturing than visits behind glass.
+Kids could

 feel the emotional and physical warmth of their parents’ presence, if

 only for a short time every two weeks.
-They allow a child to sit on
+They allowed a child to sit on

 their daddy’s lap and draw or to get tickled and hugged by their mom.

-The visits also give inmates an opportunity to apply the DCP concepts
+The visits also gave inmates an opportunity to apply the DCP concepts

-Families report that the contact visits are a favorite outing for
+Families reported that the contact visits were a favorite outing for

 their children.
 The excited and happy cohort of babies, toddlers, and